Stony Island (film): Reception

 Film critic Roger Ebert praised Stony Island as an energetic and charming tribute to Chicago's city spirit and music culture.
-He highlights the film's semi-documentary feel, driven by a loose, concert-like structure filled with vibrant performances by the Stony Island Band, formed specifically for the movie.
-Ebert commends Gene Barge’s convincing role as a veteran jazz musician and notes the film's playful, cynical take on funerals and Chicago life.
-Despite its lighthearted tone, it captures heartfelt moments, like the band’s first concert featuring a poignant spectral touch.
-For Ebert, the movie blends reality and fiction with sincerity and a refreshing urban vibe.
+Ebert highlighted the film's semi-documentary feel, driven by performances from the Stony Island Band, which was formed specifically for the movie.

-Noel Murray of The A.V.
-Club highlights Stony Island as a vibrant and grounded debut from Andrew Davis, blending urban grit with a rich sense of Chicago’s late-’70s culture.
-Co-written with Tamar Hoffs, the film follows two aspiring musicians, played by Davis’ brother Richie and Edward Robinson, navigating their R&B dreams amid a city shaped by slushy streets, high-rises, and political undercurrents.
-Featuring contributions from jazz legends David Sanborn and Hiram Bullock, alongside early performances by Dennis Franz and Meshach Taylor, Murray praises its authentic atmosphere and heartfelt focus, showcasing Davis’s talent for capturing personal, music-driven stories.
+In a retrospective on the film, Noel Murray of The A.V.
+Club highlighted Stony Island's great sense of late-’70s Chicago and said its focus on setting over the plot made the film a pleasure to watch.

+Charles Champlin’s of the Los Angeles Times enjoyed the film's musical energy but criticized its loose, improvisational structure and ultimately found the film uneven.

+Bruce McCabe of The Boston Globe called Stony Island an "energetic, bittersweet film" and praised the portrayal of Chicago.
+McCabe commended the film’s exploration of integration, with black and white musicians succeeding together.
+Though he did note minor missteps in the script, he also said the performances carried the film.

 Joseph Bansoua's review of Stony Island in The Daily Breeze highlights the film's vibrant music and authentic performances.
 He praises the film's ability to capture the energy of Chicago’s music scene, particularly through its engaging soundtrack of R&B, jazz, and gospel.
 The actors, many of whom are actual musicians, bring a naturalistic feel to the story, though Bansoua finds some of the characters underdeveloped.
 He commends the film’s grounded acting, dynamic cinematography by Tak Fujimoto, and its impressive execution on a modest budget, ultimately recognizing Stony Island as an enjoyable and credible indie effort.